Revenue Reverend

 R78.
 500r olive-green

-1. Proofs of the above issue are being offered for sale in the David Feldman sale of April 2013, mounted on Courvoisier archive sheets.
+roofs of the above issue were offered in the David Feldman sale of April 2013, mounted on Courvoisier archive sheets.
 The proof set to 100r was on a sheet dated 1996 (ref 5262), from which I infer that the series was issued then or in early 1997 at the latest.
 The 200r and 500r were on a separate undated proof sheet (ref 5446) and were presumably issued later than the lower values.

 Revenue usage of Postage stamps